chidea/pyGPIOclock/README.md

 #piGPIOclock
 A digital wall clock which utilizes seven segments connected to raspberry pi and python GPIO libraries.

+### Features
+- You can easily modify source by yourself to choose which GPIO pins for which 7seg part.
+- An init.d linux service file is included, so that you don't need to turn the program on over every boot-ups.

 ## Test and verified on
 - Raspberry pi B+
 - Radxa lite